Lars-H/flexsem/README.md

 The scripts are written in Python 3.
 The scripts require the packages `numpy` and `pandas`.
-Furthermore, as the queries are executed using the ARQ CLI, the binary must be available as well and set correctly when running the `execute_query.py` script.
+Furthermore, as the queries are executed using the [ARQ CLI](https://jena.apache.org/documentation/query/cmds.html) , the binary must be available as well and set correctly when running the `execute_query.py` script.

 ## Prepare Queries